A categorical K\"unneth formula for constructible Weil sheaves: The categorical K u nneth formula

 \textbf{Case 1):} \textit{Assume $\Lambda=\calO_E$, or $\Lambda=E$ and all $X_i$ geometrically unibranch.} In this case, we have a t-structure on lisse Weil sheaves so that each $\H^j(M)$ belongs to $\D_\lis(X_1^\Weil\x\ldots\x X_n^\Weil,\Lambda)^\heartsuit$.
 By induction on the length of $M$, using the full faithfulness of \eqref{Drinfelds_map.proof}, we reduce to the case where $M$ is abelian, that is, a continuous $W$-representation on a finitely presented $\Lambda$-module.
 The external tensor product induces a commutative diagram

 where the vertical equivalences are given by \thref{FWeil.heart.and.almost.compact.objects}.
 Note that $M$ splits into a direct sum $M_{\on{tor}}\oplus M_\fp$ where the finitely presented $\Lambda$-module underlying $M_{\on{tor}}$ is $\Lambda$-torsion and $M_\fp$ is projective.
 So we can treat either case separately.
-Using that the essential image of \eqref{Drinfelds_map.proof} is closed under extensions (by fully faithfulness) and retracts, the finite projective case is reduced to the fp-simple case and, by \thref{factorization_lemm}, to the finite torsion case.
+Using that the essential image of \eqref{Drinfelds_map.proof} is closed under extensions (by full faithfulness) and retracts, the finite projective case is reduced to the fp-simple case and, by \thref{factorization_lemm}, to the finite torsion case.
 Note that the $W_i$-representations constructed in, say \refeq{extension.summand}, are obtained from $M_\fp$ by taking subquotients and tensor products, so are automatically continuous.
 Next, as the $\Lambda$-module underlying $M_{\on{tor}}$ is finite torsion, the $\Lambda$-sheaf $M_{\on{tor}}$ is perfect-constant along some finite \'{e}tale cover.
 So we conclude by \thref{lemm.etale.descent.on.weil.equiv.site} \refit{etale.descent.lis}.

-\textbf{Case 2):} \textit{Assume $\Lambda$ is finite discrete as above.} In a nutshell, the argument is similar to the last step in case 1), but a little more involved due to the absence of natural t-structures on the categories of lisse sheaves in general, see \thref{t.structure.condensed} and \thref{Zl2.no.t-structure}.
+\textbf{Case 2):} \textit{Assume $\Lambda$ is finite discrete as above.} In a nutshell, the argument is similar to the last step in case 1), but a little more involved due to the absence of natural t-structures on the categories of lisse sheaves in general, see \thref{sheaves}~\refit{t-structure} and \consref{Zl.no.t-structure}.
 More precisely, in the special case, where $\Lambda$ is a finite field, the argument of case 1) applies, but not so if $\Lambda=\bbZ/\ell^2$, say.
 So, instead, we extend \eqref{Drinfelds_map.proof} by passing to Ind-completions to a commutative diagram

 of full subcategories of $\D(X_1^\Weil\times \ldots \times X_n^\Weil,\Lambda)$, see the discussion around \eqref{eqn:drinfeld-map-finite-ring-ind-cat}.
 Note that the fully faithful embedding \eqref{eqn:drinfeld-map-finite-ring-ind-cat} factors through $\Ind(\bx)$.
 Both vertical arrows are the inclusion of the subcategories of compact objects by idempotent completeness of the involved categories and \refeq{Cat.idem.monoidal}.
 Thus, if $M$ lies in the essential image of $\Ind(\bx)$, then it is a retract of a finite colimit of objects in the essential image of $\bx$, so lies itself in this essential image.
 As $M$ is a successive extension of its cohomology sheaves $\H^j(M)$, it suffices to show